TI-Planet/API/README.md

 ## Feedback
 A question ?
 A bug report ?
 A feature request ?
-We do welcome any feedback, of course :-) You can post on our forum or drop us an email (info@tiplanet.org).
+We do welcome any feedback, of course :-) You can post on our forum or drop us an email (info -at- tiplanet.org).